SharePoint/sp-dev-docs/docs/spfx/compatibility.md

 ---
 title: SharePoint Framework development tools and libraries compatibility
-description: Find which versions of the SharePoint Framework are compatible with each version of SharePoint, development tools and libraries. ms.date: 03/20/2020 ms.prod: sharepoint
+description: Find which versions of the SharePoint Framework are compatible with each version of SharePoint, development tools and libraries. ms.date: 01/27/2021 ms.prod: sharepoint
 localization_priority: Priority
 ---

-# SharePoint Framework development tools and libraries
+# SharePoint Framework development tools and libraries compatibility

 As the SharePoint Framework (SPFx) evolves, so do the various development tools and libraries that it uses.